privacy-scaling-explorations/qdh/README.md

 ready - started server on 0.0.0.0:3000, url: http://localhost:3000
 ```

-Frontend will be accessible on http://localhost:3000
+Frontend is now accessible on http://localhost:3000

 Now you need to set up and deploy MACI: